medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.
-  -f, --full                  YouTube API does not always return every comments as some replies can be omitted.
-By adding this flag, one ensures to make every needed API call to retrieve all the comments.
   -k KEY, --key KEY           YouTube API Data dashboard API key.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).